-If you go without watering your lawn for a whole year, you will quickly learn if lawn the right choice for your area.
+One simple test you can try is to go without watering your lawn for a whole year.
+Once you do this, you will quickly learn if the lawn is the right choice for your area.
 If the lawn can’t survive without a lot of added water throughout the season, then think about changing it out.

 If you must water your lawn, limit it to 1” of water once a week to promote deep roots that will require less water and maintenance.
 Measure water by placing a cup or a jar on the lawn and label the cup 1” from the bottom as the fill line.

 It is completely natural and healthy for grass to turn brown in the heat of summer.
 Grasses do not like heat and will go dormant in very hot weather to protect the plants.
 The best way to deal with this is to accept that lawns will brown in the summer, and turn green again when the temperature cools.
-Save water and allow the plants to thrive by supporting their natural cycle not preventing it.
+Save water and allow the plants to thrive by supporting their natural cycle, not preventing it.

-If the soil is compacted and needs loosening, you can pierce the sod with a pitch fork in the fall, then spread turf soil and rake to fill it in.
+If the soil is compacted and needs loosening, you can pierce the sod with a pitchfork in the fall, then spread turf soil and rake to fill it in.
 This doesn’t need to be done every year.
 Every 3-4 years or as needed is sufficient.